This post was most recently updated on December 13th, 2020

 World Heritage Sites in Cyprus

-A temple dedicated to her was built in the 12th century B.C. and the city is also home to the remains of villas, palaces, and theaters, all of which are of great historical and architectural value.
+A temple dedicated to her was built in the 12th century B.C.
+The city is also home to the remains of villas, palaces, and theaters, all of which are of great historical and architectural value.

 UNESCO listed Paphos as a world heritage site in 1980 AD.